About the Program

 Undergraduate breadth provide Berkeley students with a rich and varied educational experience outside of their major program and many students complete their breadth courses in their first two years.
-Breadth courses are built into CNR major requirements and each major requires a different number of breadth courses and categories.
-The EEP major is the only CNR major that requires the entire 7 course breadth.
-Refer to the major snapshots on each CNR major page for for additional information.
+Breadth courses are built into the Rausser College major requirements and each major requires a different number of breath courses and categories.
+The EEP major is the only college major that requires the entire 7 course breadth.
+Refer to the major snapshots on each Rausser College major page for additional information.

 High School Exam Credit

-CNR students may apply high school exam credit (Advanced Placement, International Baccalaureate, A-Level Exam) towards many College and Major Requirements.
-See AP Exam Equivalency Chart and Higher Level IB Exam Equivalency Chart in the CNR Student Handbook for more information.
+Rausser College students may apply high school exam credit (Advanced Placement, International Baccalaureate, A-Level Exam) towards many College and Major Requirements.
+See AP Exam Equivalency Chart and Higher Level IB Exam Equivalency Chart in the Rausser College Student Handbook for more information.

 Students must complete at least 120 semester units of courses subject to certain guidelines:

-- At least 36 units must be upper division courses, including a minimum of 15 units of upper division courses in the College of Natural Resources.
+- At least 36 units must be upper division courses, including a minimum of 15 units of upper division courses in the Rausser College.

 - A maximum of 4 units of Physical Education from any school attended will count towards the 120 units.